 There are other things you could consider doing to protect your child’s teeth.
 For instance, you should avoid sharing utensils.
 This is because bacteria can be transferred from parent to child and accelerate decay.
 And please remember to brush your child’s teeth, or wipe their gums if their teeth haven’t come in.

 Finally, please remember to visit our team once every six months after your child’s first tooth erupts.
-Our dentist, Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama, is trained to recognize the signs of tooth decay and other issues, and can help you address potential issues before they become serious.
+Our dentists, Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi, is trained to recognize the signs of tooth decay and other issues, and can help you address potential issues before they become serious.

 Would you like to learn more about the care you can receive from our team, please don’t hesitate to contact Victoria Pediatric Dental & Orthodontics at (361) 433-4704.
 We’ll be happy to examine your child’s smile and offer you advice on keeping your child’s teeth healthy and strong.
 We look forward to hearing from you soon.